 Despite this win for the Brattle, movie houses in the mid-50s suffered enormously.
 Approximately six thousand theatres closed during a three-year period.
 In an effort to increase profits, the Brattle began screening Humphrey Bogart films during the week of Harvard University’s final exams.
 The ensuing “Bogie cult” created an annual tradition out of the practice and led to the creation of Bogart-themed bars and nightclubs in Harvard Square, including the restaurant Casablanca, which still operates to this day in the Brattle Hall building, and the Blue Parrot on Mount Auburn Street, that was a popular hang out through the 1960s.

 The Brattle stood proud as an icon in Harvard Square for decades and witnessed several important milestones.
 There was the1958 American premiere of the Eisenstein film Ivan the Terrible, Part II, thought to have been destroyed by Stalin.
 Then there was the 1961 takeover of University Theatre and its reopening as Harvard Square Cinema.
 The same year, Brattle owner Cy Harvey accepted the Academy Award for Best Foreign Film on behalf of Ingmar Bergman for his movie The Virgin Spring.
 Janus films was sold in 1966, and Haliday sold his share in the business.
 Harvey remained until 1978, when Brattle Associates purchased Brattle Hall.
-1982 saw the introduction of the theater’s first concession stand, though financial struggles continued and the theatre was forced to briefly shut down in 1986.
+1982 saw the introduction of the theatre’s first concession stand, though financial struggles continued and the theatre was forced to briefly shut down in 1986.

 The start of 1987 marked the start of new ownership for the Brattle as well as a new energy to save the theatre.
 Operated under Running Arts, the Brattle Theatre began a new philosophy, with each day focused on one film genre or director, as well as a renewed dedication to the showing of foreign films.
 To mark the hall’s centennial, a restoration was begun in 1990 to return the hall to its 1907 façade.
 This restructuring altered the inside of the structure as well.
-When the complex was reopened in 1991, of the many small shops and eateries within the Hall only Algiers, the Brattle Theater, and Casablanca remained.
+When the complex was reopened in 1991, of the many small shops and eateries within the Hall only Algiers, the Brattle Theatre, and Casablanca remained.

 The Brattle Film Foundation, a non-profit led by Ned Hinkle and Ivy Moylan, took over the Brattle in 2001.
 They worked closely with the previous owners, who had won more than 40 awards from the Boston Society of Film Critics, to ensure a smooth transition.
 Continuing to embrace changes, such as the introduction of the sale of beer and wine in 2009, and striving to create the best experience possible, the new management has been able to maintain the theatre’s spirit and crowds.
 As a mark of their success, audiences continue to leave rave reviews.
-It’s a small theater in the world of multiplex, stadium-seating theaters, but that is what makes the Brattle worth visiting.
+It’s a small theatre in the world of multiplex, stadium-seating theatres, but that is what makes the Brattle worth visiting.
 It’s not a typical experience, and it may even be a better one.
 Visiting the Brattle Theatre continues to be the real, community-building experience that it has been for every Halloween showing of the Rocky Horror Picture Show, every Valentine’s Day showing of Casablanca, and the annual Bugs Bunny Film Festival.
 It’s a true Harvard Square gem, which we all hope will continue to shine brightly in the Square for many more years to come.